alban-read/modula-2/README.md

 # modula-2 oberon-2

-The compilers here were created by Excelsior/xtech in Russia.
+The compilers found here were created by Excelsior in Russia these are Copyright 1991-2019 Excelsior, LLC.

+I plan to use them for some projects; and will track any changes here.

 ----
 Tips